andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ## Sustainability aspects of networking and cloud

 Modern digital technology consists not only of computers, smartphones and printers, but also of the (data) network itself, which forms a large part of the technology.
-Because what can you do with a computer, smartphone or server without a network connection?
+What can you do with a computer, smartphone or server without a network connection?
 You can't exchange information with others or retrieve data from other devices.
 That's why it's essential to consider the network when talking about sustainability and IT.

 Figure 3.4 illustrates how regular use of a computer (e.g. browsing or chatting) sends data out into the world and gets data back.
 Every click on a link in a browser will send data out into the world in this way and retrieve a response back.
 To understand the environmental impact of your information technology, you also need to consider the network's part in the carbon footprint.